Interpolating Hodge-Tate and de Rham Periods: Abstract

 \section{Abstract}

-We study the interpolation of Hodge-Tate and de Rham periods in families of Galois representations.
-Given a Galois representation on a coherent locally free sheaf over a reduced rigid space and a bounded range of weights, we obtain a stratification of this space by locally closed subvarieties where the Hodge-Tate and bounded de Rham periods (within this range) form locally free sheaves.
-At every thickened geometric point within one of the strata, we obtain a corresponding number of unbounded de Rham periods.
-If the number of interpolated de Rham periods is the number of fixed Hodge-Tate-Sen weights, we prove similar statements for non-reduced affinoid spaces.
+We study the interpolation of Hodge-Tate and de Rham periods over rigid analytic families of Galois representations.
+Given a Galois representation on a coherent locally free sheaf over a reduced rigid space and a bounded range of weights, we obtain a stratification of this space by locally closed subvarieties where the Hodge-Tate and bounded de Rham periods (within this range) as well as 1-cocycles form locally free sheaves.
 We also prove strong vanishing results for higher cohomology.
-These results encapsulate a robust theory of interpolation for Hodge-Tate and de Rham periods that simultaneously generalizes results of Berger-Colmez and Kisin.
+Together, these results give a simultaneous generalization of results of Sen, Kisin, and Berger-Colmez.
+The main result has been applied by Varma in her proof of geometricity of Harris-Lan-Taylor-Thorne Galois representations as well as in several works of Ding.